victorskg/victorskg/README.md

 ### Hi there 👋

 I'm João Victor, and I'm a Software Developer at MOBIT and I've been working in tech since 2017.
 I'm from Brazil, but whith a dream to leave and meet another countries!
+Currently learning quarkus, microservices and meeting other frontend frameworks :)

 ## ⚡ Technologies